· Order in Council / Independent Schools (Various Regulations) Amendment Regulation · in-force

 - The staggered effective dates indicate a phased implementation of the Education Amendment Act, 2025, allowing for preparation before full enactment.

-- The introduction of a fee may create a financial barrier for individuals seeking to appeal decisions regarding teacher professional conduct.
+- Introduces a financial barrier for individuals seeking to appeal decisions regarding teacher professional conduct, while the waiver process centralizes discretion with the panel chair.

 Rights affected